 Central offers a taste of real-life work in a truly vibrant European city.
 With an extensive network of internship sites in a wide variety of disciplines, your internship experience is tailored to your academic interests and career goals.
 Past students have interned in art, business, politics, marketing, theatre, social services and more.

-Your first two weeks of this eight week program will comprise of classes, activities and excursions providing you with firm understanding of UK life and its workplaces.
+Your first two weeks of this eight week program will comprise of classes, activities and excursions providing you with a firm understanding of UK life and its workplaces.
 The remaining six weeks, you will work full-time at your internship placement Monday – Thursday and attend class one evening each week where you examine and discuss your experiences in Britain.

 All internships are non-salaried, for credit only and are recommended for undergraduates as well as recent graduates.